 Venezuela is a blessed country with many delicious and healthy foods.
 Their cuisine is diverse, which can impress everyone, even the pickiest person.
 And above 28 treats are ideal examples to prove the wonderfulness of Venezuelan foods.

 So have you found your favorite dish to try in this country yet?
-Tell me your opinion in the comment part.
+Tell me your opinion in the comment section.
 And do not forget to click like if you love my post.
 Thank you so much!